UPPMAX/HPC-python/docs/interactive.rst

       .. code-block:: sh

-         $ interactive -n <tasks> --time=HHH:MM:SS -A naiss2023-22-44
+         $ interactive -n <tasks> --time=HHH:MM:SS -A naiss2023-22-500

    .. tab:: HPC2N (salloc)

       .. code-block:: sh

-         $ salloc -n <tasks> --time=HHH:MM:SS -A hpc2nXXXX-YYY
+         $ salloc -n <tasks> --time=HHH:MM:SS -A hpc2n2023-089

-where <tasks> is the number of tasks (or cores, for default 1 task per core), time is given in
-      hours, minutes, and seconds (maximum T168 hours), and then you give the id for your project (**naiss2023-22-44** for this course)
+- where <tasks> is the number of tasks (or cores, for default 1 task per core), time is given in hours, minutes, and seconds (maximum T168 hours), and then you give the id for your project (on UPPMAX this is **naiss2023-22-500** for this course, on HPC2N it is **hpc2n2023-089**)

-Your request enters the job queue just like any other job, and interactive/salloc will tell you that it is
-      waiting for the requested resources.
-When salloc tells you that your job has been allocated resources, you can interactively run programs on those resources with ``srun``.
-The commands you run with ``srun`` will then be executed on the resources your job has been allocated.
-      If you do not preface with ``srun`` the command is run on the login node!
+- Your request enters the job queue just like any other job, and ``interactive``/``salloc`` will tell you that it is waiting for the requested resources.
+When ``interactive``/``salloc`` tells you that your job has been allocated resources, you can interactively run programs on those resources with ``srun``.
+The commands you run with ``srun`` will then be executed on the resources your job has been allocated. **NOTE** If you do not preface with ``srun`` the command is run on the login node!

-You can now run Python scripts on the allocated resources directly instead of waiting for
-      your batch job to return a result.
+- You can now run Python scripts on the allocated resources directly instead of waiting for your batch job to return a result.
 This is an advantage if you want to test your Python script or perhaps figure out which parameters are best.

 Example